FINANCIAL AID 101

 HOW MUCH DO I NEED TO BORROW?

 It’s important to borrow only what you need to pay for higher education.
-Remember: a student loan is a long-term commitment and whatever you borrow, you have to pay back—with interest.
+Remember: a student loan is a long-term commitment and whatever you borrow, you must pay back—with interest.
 Extra borrowing can lead to higher payments in the years to come.

 Before you accept a loan it is important to know the terms you are agreeing to.
 Use this checklist to research the loan before you accept it: